30 / 60 / 90 Day Plan

 Unlock the bottleneck

 Estimating is constantly at capacity, backing up the entire sales and design timeline.
 We have competent estimators and a process problem, not a people problem.
-The fix is reworked process plus AI tooling crossover from Design, before we lean on headcount.
+The fix is reworked process, plus applying the AI tooling culture I've already built in Design to the Estimating team.
+That's where the capacity gain comes from before we ever talk headcount.

 The Cultural Layer